breadboard-ai/breadboard/seeds/llm-starter/docs/api/README.md

 #### Inputs:

 - `template` -- required, a template for the URL.
 It can contain zero or more placeholders that will be replaced with values from the input property bag.
-Specify placeholders as `{{propertyName}}` in the template.
+Specify placeholders as `{propertyName}` in the template.
 - zero or more inputs that will be used to replace placeholders in the template.

 #### Outputs: